matrix-org/matrix-spec-proposals/proposals/3874-messages-endpoint-threads-filter.md

 ## Motivation

-In our beta deployment of threads, it's become a noticeable issue where a room may have activity in a long-running thread while the main timeline is inactive.
+In Element's beta implementation of threads, it's become a noticeable issue where a room may have activity in a long-running thread while the main timeline is inactive.
 If a user starts their client and tries to paginate through the main timeline, loading will feel sluggish, as lots of events have to be loaded that won’t be displayed.

+This proposal would allow reducing the number of requests and amount of data transmitted.

 ## Proposal